Doberman vs Pitbull – it shouldn’t be a fight! But which breed is best for you?

 Let’s find out!

-The Doberman is naturally protective and originally bred to be aggressive but with good trainability, only attacking when ordered to do so.
+The Doberman is naturally protective and originally bred to be aggressive.
+But this was paired with good trainability, only attacking when ordered to do so.

 Modern breeding practices have developed the breed into a much less aggressive dog who is loyal and obedient.